 COVID-19 in Indigenous communities: What you need to know this week

-The number of active cases of COVID-19 in First Nations and Inuit communities is continuing on a downward trend, according to the latest data from Indigenous Services Canada.
+The number of active COVID-19 cases continues to decline as vaccination efforts ramp up in First Nations and Inuit communities, according to the latest data from Indigenous Services Canada.

-There were 1,223 active cases in First Nations communities as of March 8.
-As of March 5, the federal department reported six active cases in the Nunavik region of Quebec and there were 23 active cases in Arviat, Nunavut, as of March 8.
+There were 1,136 active cases in First Nations communities as of March 22, a decrease of 130 cases from the week prior.
+As of March 18, there were six active cases in the Nunavik region of Quebec.
+As of March 23, there were zero active cases in Nunavut.

-Since the pandemic began, there have been a total of 22,368 cases in First Nations communities.
-A total of 248 people have died from the virus, 18 reported in the last week.
-The total number of hospitalizations rose to 1,021.
-The number of First Nations people who have recovered from the disease is now at 20,897.
+Since the pandemic began, there have been a total of 24,084 cases in First Nations communities.
+A total of 273 people have died from the virus, with 15 of those deaths being reported in the last week.
+The total number of hospitalizations rose to 1,076.
+The number of First Nations people who have recovered from the disease is now at 22,675.

 - Atlantic: 10